minling/inflation-calculator.js-web-0615-public/README.md

 ![inflated dollar](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/js/inflation.jpg)

+## Note

+This lab uses both Capybara and Jasmine tests.
+To run the Jasmine tests, type `ironboard` or `ironboard -b`.
+To run the Capybara tests, type `rspec`.
+Get all the Jasmine tests to pass before running the Capybara suite.

 ## Background

 In economics, [inflation](http://en.wikipedia.org/wiki/Inflation) can be defined as a general increase in prices and fall in the purchasing value of money.